This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

 - Sugar: I use granulated sugar in this pie.
-It is here for the more obvious flavor reasons, but also to retain moisture, improve texture and stability.
+It is here for the more obvious flavor reasons, but also to retain moisture, and improve texture and stability.

 - Orange Zest: The orange zest can be omitted or swapped for lemon zest if you prefer.